How to watch PSG vs Manchester City in the 2021-22 Champions League from India?

 |12:30am IST

-How to watch PSG vs Manchester City on TV & live stream in India
+How to watch PSG vs Manchester City on TV & live stream from India

 The Sony Pictures Sports Network (SPSN) has the rights to show UEFA Champions League matches in India.